Blogs

 Specify Connection Strings for EF and XPO

-The code in the previous section reads connection strings for each Object Space Provider from the configuration file (App.config in a Windows Forms application project and Web.config - in ASP.NET), so specify the ConnectionStringXpo and ConnectionStringEF connection strings in both files.
+The code in the previous section reads connection strings for each Object Space Provider from the configuration file (App.config in a Windows Forms application project and Web.config – in an ASP.NET application project), so specify the ConnectionStringXpo and ConnectionStringEF connection strings in both files.

 <connectionStrings>